pluots/udf-suite/udf-uuid/README.md

 There are four common UUID types:

-* V1: MAC address + timestamp + small random portion.
-The MAC address and timestamp can be determined from a V1 UUID
+* v1: MAC address + timestamp + small random portion.
+The MAC address and timestamp can be determined from a v1 UUID
-* V3: a MD5 hash of a "namespace" UUID and "name" data.
+* v3: a MD5 hash of a "namespace" UUID and "name" data.
 This is fully deterministic, there is no random component.
-* V4: fully random UUID
+* v4: a fully random UUID
-* V5: same as V3, uses SHA1 instead
+* v5: same as v3, uses SHA1 instead

-And three newer UUID types (still nearing formal adoption, but already widely used):
+And three newer UUID types (still nearing formal adoption, but already widely used) that sort better:

-* V6: like V1 but rearranged to sort properly (timestamp first) and specifying that the node address may be random
+* v6: like v1 but rearranged to sort properly (timestamp first and node address last).
+The node address may be random.
+(The UUID specifications recommended that v7 UUIDs be preferred over v6 if there is no need for compatibility with v1 UUIDs)
-* V7: a UUID that starts with the current unix timestamp and
+* v7: a UUID that starts with the current unix timestamp, the rest contains random data
-* V8: a UUID containing any data but
+* v8: a UUID entirely of desired data, with the exception of a version marking

-This library is able to generate v1 and v4 UUIDs.
-Support for v3 and v5 will be added in the future.
+This library is able to generate v1, v4, v6, and v7 UUIDs.
+Support for v3 and v5
+will be added in the future.

 **Note** if for whatever reason the U6-U8 specification changes before it is finalized (unlikely), these implementations will also change.